dwyl/PWA-Liveview/README.md

 #### Airport dataset

 We use a dataset from <https://ourairports.com/>.

 We stream download a CSV file, parse it (`NimbleCSV`) and bulk insert into an SQLite table.
+Check <"/lib/solidyjs/db/Airports.ex">

-When a user mounts, we read from the database an pass the data asynchronously to the client via the liveSocket.
+When a user mounts, we read from the database and pass the data asynchronously to the client via the liveSocket on te first mount.
-The socket "airports" assign is then pruned.
 We persist the data in `localStorage` for client-side search.
+The socket "airports" assign is then pruned to free the server's socket.

 ### Navigation